 - Wanting to be seen as the good guy, a team player

 - Afraid that someone will think you are selfish

 - Fear of being banished from the group

 - Worried others will view you as lazy or uncaring

 - Wanting people to love, or at the least, like you

-Remember, you don't have to be the chronic girl or Boy Scout.
+Remember, you don't have to be the chronic Girl or Boy Scout.
+Saying Yes adds stress and does not make you a nicer person.
 Few things are more rewarding than the relief of having said NO. With most NO's comes the realization that you just extricated yourself from some commitment that would have made you anxious, stretched you too thin, wore you out, or took you away from the people you truly wanted to be with.

 Getting Yourself "Off the Hook"